 - The box tree moth, Cydalima perspectalis (Figure 4), was first detected in 2006 in Germany ;

-- the fruit fly, Drosophila suzukii (Figure 4), detected in 2008 in Italy ;
+- The spotted wing Drosophila, Drosophila suzukii (Figure 4), detected in 2008 in Italy .

-An analysis of 1171 exotic insects that arrived 250 years ago shows that the initial rate of expansion of species introduced after 1990 is:
+An analysis of 1171 non-native insects that arrived 250 years ago shows that the initial rate of expansion of species introduced after 1990 is:

 - 4 times higher than that of species established just after the Second World War (1950-1969),

 - 3 times higher than that of the species detected during the period 1970-1989 .